jiashenyue/salary-insights/README.md

 - In this comparison, Tier 3 outlets have a similar item sales pattern in terms of **median** and **distribution** with Tier 1 outlets, but a lot more low item sales amount than Tier 2 outlets.
 This partially agree with the hypothesis as **low** item sales amount is more common in **Tier 3** outlets than **Tier 1** outlets.

-**2. Does outlet size affect the item sales amount?**
+**2. Does outlet size affect the median item sales amount?**

-**Hypothesis: Outlets with a bigger size (i.e. Large) will have a higher item sales amount due to the larger number of customers (thus demand) and greater variety of items available for sale.**
+**Hypothesis: Outlets with a bigger size (i.e. Large) will have a median higher item sales amount due to the larger number of customers (thus demand) and greater variety of items available for sale, both may skew the median item sales to a higher level.**

 *Test hypothesis*

 ![plot](https://github.com/jiashenyue/salary-insights/blob/main/hist_outlet_size.png)

 - The figure above indicated that regardless of outlet size, the medium of item sales is similar.
 Small outlets have more items with a low sales price.
 - The high outlets have a lot less number of item because of the total number of high outlets is much smaller in our data.
+- These findings reject our hypotehsis, indicating the outlet size does not significantly affect the median level of item sales amount, while it will define the **Total Amount** of item sales at an outlet.

 **3. Does item visibility affect the item sales amount?**
 ![plot](https://github.com/jiashenyue/salary-insights/blob/main/scatter_outlet_type.png)